All Episodes

 At one end of the age spectrum, women are marrying later or living with unmarried partners more often and for longer periods.

-At the other end, women are living longer as widows, and after a divorce are more likely than men to delay remarriage, sometimes delighting in their newfound freedom.
+At the other end, women are living longer as widows and after a divorce are more likely than men to delay remarriage, sometimes delighting in their newfound freedom.

 Only about 30% of black women are living with a spouse, according to the Census Bureau, compared with 49% of Hispanic women and 55% of non-Hispanic white women, more than 60% of Asian women.

-Professor Stephanie Kuntz, director of public education for the Council on Contemporary Families, said this is yet another of the inexorable signs that there is no going back to a world where we can assume that marriage is the main institution that organizes people's lives.
+Professor Stephanie Kuntz, Director of Public Education for the Council on Contemporary Families, said this is yet another of the inexorable signs that there is no going back to a world where we can assume that marriage is the main institution that organizes people's lives.

-Most of these women will marry or have married, but on average, Americans now spend half their lives, their adult lives outside marriage.
+Most of these women will marry or have married, but on average, Americans now spend half their lives, their adult lives, outside marriage.

-I mean, once you start this, once you start redefining marriage, and then what a great statistic for these people.
+I mean, once you start this, once you start redefining marriage, and what a great statistic for these people.

-Fifty-one percent of women now say the hell with it.
+51% of women now say the hell with it.

 Here's another William Fry, demographer at the Brookings Institution.